IIIMaxIII/nvXid/README.md

 | `rc` / `recheck` | Checks the last 100 lines of the log               |

 ---
+Here’s the edited version in English, reflecting the current logic:

+---

 ## Telegram Configuration

-Create the file `/hive/bin/nvErr.cfg` with the following content:
+Edit the file `/hive/bin/nvErr.cfg` to contain the following:

 ```bash
 TELEGRAM_TOKEN="your_bot_token"
 CHAT_ID="your_chat_id"
 ```

+* Both `TELEGRAM_TOKEN` and `CHAT_ID` **must be set and non-empty** for Telegram notifications to work.
-If the file is missing, Telegram notifications are disabled.
+* If the file is missing **or** any of the variables are empty, Telegram notifications will be disabled.

 ---